Conda for Bioinformatics

 2. Set up a phylogenetics environment with RAxML, IQ-TREE, and FigTree

-3. Export your RNA-seq environment to a YAML file
+3. Export your genome assembly environment to a YAML file

 4. Create an environment from a provided environment.yml file